thisjuvy/pse-exercise/README.md

-# pse-excercise long polling script
+# pse-exercise long polling script
 This repo contains the scripts for the Box Platform Programming Exercise v2.0

 ## Getting started